8 Documentation

 A data cleaning plan is a written proposal outlining how you plan to transform your raw data into clean, usable data.
 This document contains no code and is not technical skills dependent.
 A data cleaning plan is created for each dataset listed in your data sources catalog (see Section 8.2.2).
 Since this document lays out your intended transformations for each raw dataset, it allows any team member to provide feedback on the data cleaning process.

 This document can be started in the documentation phase, but will most likely continue to be updated throughout the study.
 Typically, the person responsible for cleaning the data will write the data cleaning plans, but the documents can then be brought to a planning meeting allowing your DMWG to provide input on the plan.
 This ensures that everyone agrees on the transformations to be performed.
 Once finalized, this data cleaning plan serves as a guide in the cleaning process.
-In addition to the changelog, this data cleaning plan (as well as any syntax used and a changelog) provides all documentation necessary to assess data provenance, a historical record of a data file’s journey.
+In addition to the changelog, this data cleaning plan (as well as any syntax used) provides all documentation necessary to assess data provenance, a historical record of a data file’s journey.

 A data cleaning plan should be based on agreed-upon norms for what constitutes a clean dataset to help ensure that all datasets are cleaned and formatted consistently (see Section 14.2).
 These norms can be operationalized into a checklist of transformations that can inform your data cleaning plan, along with your data dictionary and other relevant documentation.
 We will review what types of transformations you should consider adding to your data cleaning plan in Section 14.3.